-Poison ivy, along with poison oak and sumac, are caused by sensitivity to the oils found on the leaves of these plants.
-These oils immediately begin soaking into your skin and the rash appears anywhere between 12 and 72 hours after exposure to the oils and can last up to 8 weeks.
-The length and severity of the rash is dependent on how much oil is absorbed by your skin.
+1. Poison ivy rashes, along with those from poison oak and sumac, are caused by sensitivity to the oils found on the leaves of these plants.
+These oils immediately begin soaking into your skin and the rash appears between 12 and 72 hours after exposure to the oils.
+It can last up to eight weeks.
+The length and severity of the rash depends on how much oil is absorbed by your skin.

-Often, you will develop a rash after accidently touching a poison ivy plant, however, the oils from the plant may also rub off on clothing or on pets and touching these can also result in a rash.
-Poison ivy oils can stay on clothing for years, so it is important to wash clothes immediately if you have touched or been exposed to a poison ivy plant.
+2. You will often develop a rash after accidentally touching a poison ivy plant.
+However, the oils from the plant may also rub off on clothing or pets and touching these can result in a rash.
+Poison ivy oil, called urushiol, can stay on clothing for years, so it is important to wash clothes immediately if you have touched or been exposed to a poison ivy plant.

-It can sometimes seem as if the poison ivy rash is spreading, however, the rash does not "spread."
+3. Though it can sometimes seem as if the poison ivy rash is spreading, the rash does not "spread."
 It is more likely that your skin absorbed the oils at different rates and so the rash continued to appear over several days.
-You may also have oils on your clothes or other objects and you touched these oils later in the day or the next day and so the rash continues to appear as the oils are absorbed.
+You may also have oils on your clothing or other objects and you touched these oils later so the rash appeared in stages.
 You should wash the area with soap and water immediately after coming in contact with a plant to avoid spreading the oil to different parts of your body.

-Scratching the rash does not cause it to spread; however, it can cause infection.
+5. Scratching the rash does not cause it to spread, but it can cause infection.
 Germs on your hands and under your fingernails can cause an infection when you scratch, especially when you open the blisters.